 The Plan is invested in debt limited liability companies and debt common-collective trusts, which can be categorized as either passively managed index funds or actively managed funds.
 A debt index fund seeks to track the performance of a particular index by replicating its capitalization and characteristics.
 The passive fund benchmark is the Bloomberg Barclays Capital U.S. Treasury Inflation-Protected Securities index.
 The actively managed debt funds seek to outperform certain fixed-income benchmarks through fundamental research and analysis.
 The funds invest in a diversified portfolio of fixed income securities and derivatives of varying maturities.
-The objective is to achieve a positive relative total return through active credit selection.
+Varying by strategy, fund objectives include achieving a positive relative total return through active credit selection and providing risk management through desired strategic exposures.